-Legislative Amendments to Reinstate and Strengthen the Soviet-Style Practice of Planting Security Officers on an Unprecedented Scale29 November, 2017
+Legislative Amendments to Reinstate and Strengthen the Soviet-Style Practice of Planting Security Officers on an Unprecedented Scale

 On 22 November, the Government of Georgia presented to the parliament the amendments to the law “On the Structure, Authority and Rules of Operation of the Government of Georgia” and 110 associated laws.
 Amendments are also made to the law “On State Security Service” since the government decided to merge the State Security Service and Foreign Intelligence Service.
 However, along with the amendments related to the structural reorganization, the proposed draft law also includes provisions which would reinstate and institutionally strengthen the institute of so-called ODRs (planted security officers, the acronym from the Russian «ОДР» - «офицер действующего резерва», literally, Active Reserve Officer) in its classic, Soviet form.